 It is important that students check their eligibility status of your Social Security Income (SSI) the month of your 18th birthday.
 Students will need to check their SSI eligibility status regardless of being previously denied or receiving benefits prior to age 18.

-The Department of Vocational Rehabilitation (DVR) offers short-term employment supports before the age of 21.
+The Division of Vocational Rehabilitation (DVR) offers short-term employment supports before the age of 21.
 Short-term services are also available after age 21.

 Long Term Employment

-Long-term employment supports may be available through DSHS, Region 1, Developmental Disabilities Administration (DDA)/Spokane County Community Services, Housing, and Community Development Department when you are age 21 and exited from school.
+Long-term employment supports may be available through DSHS, Region 1, Developmental Disabilities Administration (DDA)/Spokane County Community Services Department when you are age 21 and exited from school.
 Spokane County can assist you in navigating a complex system.
 Some of the ways in which we can assist you for a smooth transition are:

-- Discussing other resources, e.g., Department of Vocational Rehabilitation (DVR)
+Discussing other resources, e.g., Division of Vocational Rehabilitation (DVR)

 Spokane County Community Services Department offers Resource Fairs to give students the opportunity to meet each qualified agency that provides employment services.
 On page 12 of the Participant Guide (PDF) are questions to ask an agency while deciding who to hire for employment supports.